Wait Till Your Father Gets Home

-Wait Till Your Father Gets Home is an animated sitcom produced by Hanna-Barbera Productions that aired in first-run syndication in the United States from 1972 to 1974.
+Wait Till Your Father Gets Home is an American animated sitcom produced by Hanna-Barbera Productions that aired in first-run syndication in the United States from 1972 to 1974.
 The show originated as a one-time segment on Love, American Style called "Love and the Old-Fashioned Father".
 The same pilot was later produced with a live cast (starring Van Johnson), but with no success.
 The show was the first primetime animated sitcom to run for more than a single season since fellow Hanna-Barbera show The Flintstones more than ten years earlier, and would be the only one until The Simpsons seventeen years later.

-The show was inspired by All in the Family.
+As of 2025, the series appears on the MeTV Toons channel.

 Premise

 The show features Harry Boyle, wife Irma, daughter Alice, and sons Chet and Jamie.
+Harry, a restaurant supply wholesaler, often butts heads with most of his family about the social issues of the day.
+Contrasting that is Harry's neighbor and friend, Ralph Kane, a paranoid militia fanatic whose extreme opinions and often dangerous actions Harry can barely tolerate as much as his kids' ideas.

 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.
 For this show, the studio added a third belly laugh to add a little more "variety" (the only TV series made by Hanna-Barbera to have this added laugh).
 In addition, the laugh track was also slowed considerably.
+Like The Flintstones and Top Cat, all the episodes feature a cold open, which is a small scene from the episode that takes place in medias res.